Tour de France: Prizes

 The Souvenir Henri Desgrange, in memory of the founder of the Tour, is awarded to the first rider over the Col du Galibier where his monument stands, or to the first rider over the highest col in the Tour.
 A similar award, the Souvenir Jacques Goddet, is made at the summit of the Col du Tourmalet, at the memorial to Jacques Goddet, Desgrange's successor.

+Trophy

+The winner of general classification is the recipient of Coupe Omnisports, presented by the president of the French Republic.
+The Trophy is realized by the Manufacture nationale de Sèvres and has been awarded since 1975, the first time the Tour finished on the Champs-Élysées.

+Since 2011, Škoda, the green jersey sponsor, have given a glass trophy in green to the winner of that competition.
+More recently, similar trophies in clear glass have been awarded to the other jersey winners.

+After every stage, the general classification leader receives the yellow jersey, and, since 1987, a toy lion offered by the yellow jersey sponsor, Crédit Lyonnais.

 Stages

 The modern tour typically has 21 stages, one per day.

 Mass-start stages

 The Tour directors categorise mass-start stages into 'flat', 'hilly', or 'mountain'.
 This affects the points awarded in the sprint classification, whether the 3 kilometer rule is operational, and the permitted disqualification time in which riders must finish (which is the winners' time plus a pre-determined percentage of that time).
 Time bonuses of 10, 6, and 4 seconds are awarded to the first three finishers, though this was not done from 2008 to 2014.
 Bonuses were previously also awarded to winners of intermediate sprints.